 - A social network presence (Twitter, Facebook, Instagram, YouTube)

 - Live performance footage (preferably in front of a crowd)

 - A well-written bio highlighting your accomplishments

 These are the building blocks and the marketing materials you will use over and over and over again.
-There are no words, no email sales pitch and probably not even naked photos of an executive in compromising positions that will get you taken more seriously than having the items above in place.
-Many of these items can get pricey, so do your homework and shop around if you feel that any of these items are best done by work for hire.
-Having these materials will get your more gigs, get you taken more seriously by your peers and potential fans and ultimately (if you have a product people want) will help you build a business in music.
+There is no that will get you taken more seriously than a list of your accomplishments and having the items above in place.
+If you have a viable product having these materials will get your more gigs, get you taken more seriously by your peers and potential fans and ultimately help you build your business.

-No, absolutely not.
-But I can tell you that statistically aspiring musicians are looking at the wrong things to get ahead.
+I can point to statistics that aspiring musicians are looking at the wrong things to get ahead.
 Check out what people search for online for music related terms according to a Google AdWords query in April 2013.

-Draw your own conclusions, but I think too many people are looking for a shortcut to fame that — barring an act of God or Justin Bieber — just doesn’t exist.
+Draw your own conclusions, but It seems too many people are looking for a shortcut to fame that — barring an act of God or Justin Bieber — just doesn’t exist.